junxit/us-congress-bills-115/metadata.md

 - 2017-07-24 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune without amendment.
 With written report No. 115-135.
 - 2017-07-24 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Thune without amendment.
 With written report No. 115-135.
 - 2017-07-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 181.
+- 2017-08-03 — Amendment SA 773 agreed to in Senate by Unanimous Consent.
+- 2017-08-03 — Amendment SA 773 proposed by Senator Murkowski for Senator Sullivan. (consideration: CR S4895; text: CR S4895) To improve the bill.
+- 2017-08-03 — Measure laid before Senate by unanimous consent. (consideration: CR S4895)
+- 2017-08-03 — Passed Senate with amendments by Unanimous Consent.
+- 2017-08-03 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.
+- 2017-08-03 — Senate amendment agreed to: Amendment SA 773 agreed to in Senate by Unanimous Consent.
+- 2017-08-03 — Senate amendment proposed (on the floor): Amendment SA 773 proposed by Senator Murkowski for Senator Sullivan.(consideration: CR S4895; text: CR S4895)
+- 2017-08-03 — Senate amendment submitted